-No specific criteria were provided in the Recovery Plan beyond these general guidelines.
-However, the RHCP indicates that minimum size for KFAs will be 40 acres where possible in order to protect the natural surface vegetation around a cave or cave cluster needed to support the cave ecosystem over the long term.
+No specific criteria were provided in the Recovery Plan (USFWS 1994a) beyond these general guidelines.
+However, the (SWCA et al. 2008) indicates that minimum size for KFAs will be 40 acres where possible in order to protect the natural surface vegetation around a cave or cave cluster needed to support the cave ecosystem over the long term.

-2.0 PRESERVE DESCRIPTIONS
+2 PRESERVE DESCRIPTIONS